Babyloss Awareness Week 2016

-Every year, we talk to hundreds of people affected by baby loss: on our phone helpline, in our online forums and on email.
+Every year, we’re here to listen to hundreds of people who need to talk about baby loss: on our phone helpline, in our online forums and on email.
 You can help us continue this vital work, raising awareness and supporting those affected, by making a donation to the M.A.
 Text MISC11 £5 (or any other amount) to 70070 or find out other ways to donate.

 Share your story

-If you’re taking part in Babyloss Awareness Week this year – whether it’s by wearing a pin, taking part in a walk, or holding a sign – we’d love to publish what you’ve done and why on our Days That Matter site.
+If you’re taking part in Babyloss Awareness Week this year – whether it’s by wearing a pin or taking part in a walk– we’d love to publish what you’ve done and why on our Days That Matter site.
 Days That Matter is our project which is dedicated to recognising important dates related to baby loss.
 By sharing your story, you’ll help inspire others to get involved and help us raise awareness in the weeks and year ahead.
 To share your story and photos, email them to us on firstname.lastname@example.org.

 Babyloss Awareness Week events

 Press enquiries, including requests for case studies, should be directed to our office on email@example.com or 01924 200795.